2025-02-20

 What ingredients trigger fungal acne?

-Oils, fatty acids, and esters are the most common triggers.
+Oils, fatty acids (C11–C24 range), esters like isopropyl myristate, polysorbates, and fermented ingredients are the most common Malassezia triggers.

 How do I know if I have fungal acne?

-Look for itchy, uniform bumps that don’t respond to normal acne treatment.
+Look for itchy, uniform small bumps that don't respond to normal acne treatments.
+Fungal acne often appears on the forehead, chest, or back.

 Can I use moisturizer with fungal acne?